Skip to content

 How to Display Base64 Images in HTML

 Images encoded with Base64 can be embedded in HTML by using the <img> tag.
-This can help to increase the page load time for smaller images by saving the browser from making additional HTTP requests.
+This can help to reduce the page load time for smaller images by saving the browser from making additional HTTP requests.

 In this snippet, we’ll demonstrate how you can display Base64 images in HTML.